hmoeneclaey/operads/README.md

 ## OperadCocylinder.agda

-Auxiliary file for CofibrantOperads.agda, it takes ~2 min to typecheck.
+Auxiliary file for CofibrantOperad.agda, it takes ~2 min to typecheck.

 ## HomotopyTransfer.agda